section-engineering-education/engineering-education/content/articles/transitioning-from-bootstrap-to-semantic-ui-react/index.md

 ---
 Website styling and design is an integral part of front-end web development and web developers are expected to build a flawless interface that enhances user experience.
 Bootstrap has been the leading design library preferred by many front-end developers until now.
 <!--more-->
 Semantic UI React and other modern design libraries are reducing the complexity of web styling by providing advanced elements and features.
-These will be subsequently discuss in this article.
+These will be subsequently discussed in this article.

 ### Prerequisites:
 It is expected that the reader has basic knowledge of ReactJS, CSS, Bootstrap.
 For absolute beginners, a crash course on the above is required to begin this tutorial.

 ### Part 1: Setting Up Bootstrap in ReactJS
 To fully understand the rationale for transitioning from bootstrap to semantic-UI React, the article will be divided into two sections.
-In the first section will perform the following tasks: `
+The first section will perform the following tasks: `
-- First create a React App
+- First, create a React App
 - Add Bootstrap dependencies to the App
 - Create a sample page that includes a Form, Table, and Button with React
 - Examine the flaws and limitations of using Bootstrap